-There have been growing concerns over the amount of waste plastic is being released into the environment, especially into our oceans.
-Causing, as yet, untold harm to aquatic life and contamination of the food chain.
-Tiny plastic particles, known as microplastics, can be ingested by sea life and by this route enter the human food chain.
+There have been growing concerns over the amount of plastic waste being released into the environment, especially into our oceans.
+This is because of the untold harm to aquatic life and contamination of the food chain.
+In fact, plastics can enter the food chain through tiny plastic particles, known as microplastics, that can be ingested by sea life.

 Plastics are used globally for food and goods packaging on an immense scale.
-Despite attempts to recycle plastic waste products, the difficulty and associated costs, combined with the length of time it takes for plastic to naturally degrade, have led to vast areas being polluted by plastic waste.
-Measures are being introduced in many countries to reduce the amount of disposable plastics used by the general population.
-However, with already so much plastic amassed, which will not naturally decompose for hundreds of years, more is needed to be done to tackle this environmental crisis.
+Despite attempts to recycle plastic waste products, vast area are still being polluted due to the difficulty associated with costs, as well as the length of time it takes for plastics to naturally degrade.
+In many countries, measures are being introduced to reduce the amount of disposable plastics used by the general population.
+However, with already so much plastics amassed, which will not naturally decompose for hundreds of years, more is needed to be done to tackle this environmental crisis.

 Plastic Eating Bacteria

 The plastic commonly used to make items such as disposable plastic bottles, and synthetic fibres for clothing is polyethylene terephthalate (PET).
 PET is produced from raw materials extracted from crude oil, and is composed of water-insoluble polymer chains.
-PET can be recycled, although current recycling methods only convert these plastic bottles into opaque fibres for use in carpets or clothing, rather than back into clear plastic bottles.
-Therefore to produce new plastic bottles, more crude oil is used and additional plastic is generated only to be eventually discarded.
+While PET can be recycled, current recycling methods only convert these bottles into opaque fibres for use in carpets and clothing, rather than back into clear plastic bottles.
+Therefore to produce clear plastic bottles, more crude oil is used and additional plastic is generated only to be discarded.

 The Future of Plastic

-This finding has led to scientists trying to harness these enzymes, which give the bacteria its plastic-eating properties, in order to speed up the degradation of our plastic waste.
+This finding has led to scientists trying to harness these enzymes, which give the bacteria its plastic-eating properties to speed up the degradation of our plastic waste.
 Ideonella sakaiensis can break down PET in a couple of days, but ideally this would still need to be accelerated in order for it to be used on an industrial scale.
-Structural studies on the enzymes PETase and MHETase have been performed by groups across the globe(2,3,4) and researchers have demonstrated that modifications engineered into PETase are able to speed up the chemical breakdown of PET.(5) If PET can be broken down to its constituent parts (terephthalic acid and ethylene glycol) inside bio-reactors and recycled back into PET.
-Then in theory we can end further PET generation from crude oil, and reduce the amount of waste plastic entering the ecosystem.
+Furthermore, structural studies on the enzymes PETase and MHETase have been performed by groups across the globe(2,3,4) and researchers have demonstrated that modifications engineered into PETase are able to speed up the chemical breakdown of PET.(5) Moreover, PET can be broken down to its constituent parts (terephthalic acid and ethylene glycol) inside bio-reactors and recycled back into PET.

 References and further reading: